frame-lang/frame-docs/getting_started/system.rst

 .. code-block::
     :caption: An Empty System

-    #TrafficLight
+    #HelloWorldSystem
     ##

-At this point `#TrafficLight` is an empty system spec and has no behavior.
-Next we will add the structure needed to start to add functionality to our TrafficLight.
+At this point `#HelloWorldSystem` is an empty system spec and has no behavior.
+Next we will add the structure needed to start to add functionality to our system.

 Blocks
 ======